VergilOP/Note/University/2nd/Operating System/MockExam/Resit_Solution.md

     > 5. Performs any necessary cleanup or initialization for the new process (resetting signal handlers)

 2. Consider three compute bound processes with 10, 6 and 4 units of burst time.
 Let us assume that these processes arrive at 0, 2 and 6 units of time respectively.
 For the Shortest Remaining Time First (SRTF), how many context switches are needed?
 Do not consider the context switches at time 0 or at the end.
-    > There would be 3 context switches needed for SRTF.
+    > There would be 5 context switches needed for SRTF.
-    > The `first` context switch would occur at time 2 when the second process arrives.
+    > The `first` context switch would occur at time 2 when the first process is preempted(running to ready)(Not P1 because of not shortest remaining time) and the second process preempts (ready to running).
-    > The `second` context switch would occur at time 8 when the second process finished and the third process starts.
+    > The `second` context switch would occur at time 8 when the second process finished and the third process starts(ready to running) (Not P1 because of not shortest remaining time).
-    > The `third` and final context switch would occur at time 12 when the third process finishes executing.
+    > The `third` and final context switch would occur at time 12 when the third process finishes executing(ready to running).
     >
     > Time: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20
     > Process: P1 P1 P2 P2 P2 P2 P2 P2 P3 P3 P3 P3 P1 P1 P1 P1 P1 P1 P1 P1